 - Training the Gift of Magic: The Spark is a rare, largely hereditary personal attribute that grants access to mad science that frequently verges on the magical — but a good technical education definitely helps.
 Sparks also need to learn to channel their own abilities relatively safely, and indeed some are lynched by the general populace if and when their abilities manifest uncontrollably for the first time.

 - Traitor Shot: Tiktoffen is playing all sides while really being on his own and intending to betray everyone.
 This shot of him in the shadows with skulls behind him rather foreshadows his betrayal of Gil.

 - Tranquil Fury: Airman Higgs.

 - Translation Convention: Word of God and incidental writing in the background says that everything is actually in German and Romanian, translated for the benefit of the audience.
-Except, one presumes, when we're privy to Wooster's thoughts as English is presumably still the language of Britain.
+At least some of the dialogue in the arcs set in Britain is presumably in English.

 - Trapped in Villainy: Tarvek's cousin, Tweedle, tries this on Agatha.
 Immediately subverted in that she knocks him unconscious, locks him in her chains, and sets about taking off the leash.

 - Traumatic Superpower Awakening: Sparks during the "breakthrough" usually go crazy in a destructive way.
 Due to her uncle's tampering, in Agatha's case the "awakening" part happened when she was technically asleep.
 It's explained also that this trope is how a lot of Sparks get killed early on: either their creation turns on them, or else they create an incredibly powerful weapon and yet are also still crazy/inexperienced enough to turn it on an army.